A Review Of The Seiko SARB033 – An Affordable And Stylish Dress Watch

 Check out the picture of my SARB033 below and you’ll understand what I mean. (by the way, forgive me for the horrendous photo.
 That’s the best my photography skill with my phone can deliver LOL!)

-The lume on the SARB033 is not as good as its dive watch siblings.
+While it has lume, don’t expect it to be as good as its dive watch siblings.
 It did give some help telling time in dark places though.

 Simple Design Reminiscence Of The Rolex Datejust and Grand Seiko